Piprahwa: Further excavations by the Archaeological Survey of India and the location of ancient Kapilavastu

-Srivastava's discovery of the terracotta sealings bearing the name Kapilavastu has led some scholars to believe that modern-day Piprahwa was the site of the ancient city of Kapilavastu, the capital of the Shakya kingdom, where Siddhartha Gautama spent the first 29 years of his life.
+Srivastava continued his excavation of the surrounding area and discovered what is known today as the Piprahwa-Ganwaria monastic complex.
+The largest structure after the stupa is the Eastern Monastery that measures 45.11m x 41.14m with a courtyard and more than thirty cells around it.
+The complex includes an additional Southern Monastery, Western Monastery, and Northern Monastery.
+He also found terracotta sealings and a pot which all bore the same legend in Kushan script: 'Of the community of the monks of great Kapilavastu'.
+This led some scholars to believe that modern-day Piprahwa was the site of the ancient city of Kapilavastu, the capital of the Shakya kingdom, where Siddhartha Gautama spent the first 29 years of his life.
 Others suggest that the original site of Kapilavastu is located 16 km to the northwest, at Tilaurakot, in what is currently Kapilvastu District in Nepal.

 This question is especially important to scholars of Buddhist history, as Kapilavastu was the capital of the Shakya kingdom.
 King Śuddhodana and Queen Māyādevī lived at Kapilavastu, as did their son Prince Siddhartha Gautama until he left the palace at 29 years of age.